 Healthy Baby Voucher Program

-The Lion Heart Medical Center started 2018 in March with the 'Healthy Baby Voucher Program'.
-The aim of this much-needed program is to remove all financial and logistical thresholds for pregnant or giving birth women with complications and to improve cooperation with the local government.
-The spearhead of the Lion Heart Medical Center is maternal and childcare as Sierra Leone still has unacceptably high mortality rates due to poor organization of healthcare and limited knowledge of the local population.
-The mortality rate of children between 0 and 5 years is 20 percent.
-Maternal mortality is estimated at 1 at 100 live births.
+The Lion Heart Medical Center started the 'Healthy Baby Voucher Program' in March 2018.
+The aim of this much needed program is to remove all financial and logistical barriers for pregnant or childbearing women with complications and to improve cooperation with the local government.
+The focus of the Lion Heart Medical Center is maternal and child care as there are still unacceptably high death rates in Sierra Leone due to poor health care organization and limited knowledge of the local population.
+The mortality of children between 0 and 5 years is 20 percent.
+Maternal mortality is estimated at 1 in 100 live births.

-Through the Healthy Baby Voucher Program, the surrounding PHUs (Primary Health Units) can refer the complicated deliveries that they cannot perform to the Lion Heart Medical Center.
-The entire admission and treatment is free of charge for the prospective mother, including the contraception that is offered and the transport to and from the hospital.
+Thanks to the Healthy Baby Voucher Program, the surrounding PHUs (Primary Health Units) can refer the complicated deliveries that they cannot perform to the Lion Heart Medical Center.
+The entire admission and treatment is free of charge for the mother-to-be, as is the contraception that is offered and the transport to and from the hospital.

 In addition to the vouchers for complicated births, the health posts have received echo vouchers to hand out to pregnant women.
 This allows the women to have an ultrasound and blood test done in the hospital at least once in their pregnancy.
 An ultrasound helps to detect complications in time, for example the wrong location of the child, or risky location of the placenta.

 Blood tests are important to reduce the possible transmission of diseases such as HIV to the unborn child.
 An important part of the program is offering contraception, which ensures that women are less likely to become pregnant again and have fewer children in total.
 In the short term, this has the effect of preventing risky pregnancies; like a forty year old woman who gives birth to her tenth child.
 In the long term, more children can go to school and malnutrition is less common.